UnleashedMind/ampliclean/README.md

 # ampliclean
-command line tool to clean aws resources
+Command line tool to clean aws resources

 ## Install the CLI
 This tool is not published to the npm.